bryandlee/eigengan-pytorch/README.md

 **Note**

-Training configurations are different from the original implementation
+Default training configurations are different from the original implementation

 Tested on python 3.8 + torch 1.8.1